mdn/kuma/docs/rendering.rst

    (from SpecData.json_) or Compat_ (from the npm-installed `browser-compat-data project`_)
 Kuma data
-   The output varies on data gathered from Kuma API calls to an in-cluster dedicated API server, like Index_, which calls the ``$children`` API, or HTMLElement_, which calls the ``$json`` API. external data
+   The output varies on data gathered from `Kuma API calls`_ to an in-cluster dedicated Kuma API server, like Index_, which calls the ``$children`` API, or HTMLElement_, which calls the ``$json`` API. external data